straz/artificialtrust/_articles/cyber.md

 defs: [brakes]
 ---

-We use the term *cyber* broadly to mean anything involving computers.
+Today, we use the term *cyber* broadly to mean anything involving computers.

-Where does the word *cyber* come from?
+But where does the word *cyber* come from?

 Before it meant *tech*, it came from an even bigger idea, one that dates back to the ancient Greeks.

 <style>
 h3 { margin-top: 2em;